OBF/obf-docs/.github/ISSUE_TEMPLATE/new-candidate-project-application.md

 ---
-name: New Candidate Project Application
+Name: New Candidate Project Application
-about: 'Use this template to apply for candidate project membership '
+About: 'Use this template to apply for candidate project membership '

 ---